 Siddhayatan’s monks, nuns, and team have big hearts and are highly trained to provide you with guidance on the spiritual path, techniques to purify your body and mind, and teachings to uplift and awaken your soul.
 Learn more.

-Maximize your stay while you are at Siddhayatan by adding another workshop, participating in a 7-Day Spiritual Intensive Retreat, extending your stay, adding hatha yoga, or doing a juice cleanse.
+Maximize your stay while you are at Siddhayatan by adding another workshop, extending your stay, adding hatha yoga, or doing a juice cleanse.
 Learn more.

 We are a non-profit 501(c)3 organization and kindly appreciate cash or check payments as we incur a 3% fee for each credit card transaction.
 We do accept all major credit cards.